atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 - Linux Server running a TIBCO Control Plane and two Data Planes (K8S and Bare Metal)

-## Scenario 1

-### Build an API using Flogo and deploy to TIBCO Platform
+## Section 1 - Build an API using Flogo and deploy to TIBCO Platform

 > Dave works for a small telecommunications company as the TIBCO expert.
-You take the place of Dave who has years of experience in TIBCO and is ?itching? to use the new TIBCO Platform his company has available.
+You take the place of Dave who has years of experience in TIBCO and is 'itching' to use the new TIBCO Platform his company has available.
 He has years of BusinessWorks 5 experience, but is fairly new to TIBCO Flogo.
 >
 >His manager Steve bursts into his office one morning?
 >